fischerf/relatelang/tests/testsuite.md

 The test suite consists of various **instructions and scenarios** that differ in complexity and cover different aspects of the language.
-Each instruction is formulated to use the structure of RelateScript and provides no additional explanations or interpretation hints.
+Each instruction is formulated to use the structure of RelateLang and provides no additional explanations or interpretation hints.

 Each test case contains an instruction, expected behavior or expected response, and an indication of which aspect of the language it tests.

 ---

-## Test Suite for RelateScript
+## Test Suite for RelateLang

 ### 1. Basic Definition and Relationship